Setupad/setupad_prebid_flutter/README.md

 # Setupad Prebid plugin

-This is a [Setupad's] Flutter plugin that allows its user to display Prebid banner and interstitial ads in Flutter mobile applications.
+This is a [Setupad's] Flutter plugin that allows its user to display [Prebid Mobile SDK] banner and interstitial ads in Flutter mobile applications.

 # Plugin integration
 ## Prerequisites